Indiana State Sycamores football

 The Indiana State Sycamores football team is the NCAA Division I football program of Indiana State University in Terre Haute, Indiana.
 They compete in the Missouri Valley Football Conference.
 The team last played in the NCAA Playoffs in the 2014 NCAA Division I Football Championship.
 Their first season was 1896.
-The Sycamore's greatest season was 1983, when coach Dennis Raetz led them to the 2nd round of the 1983 NCAA Division I Football Championship versus the Southern Illinois Salukis and ended the season with a record of 9–4.
-The Sycamores also appeared in 1984 NCAA Division I Football Championship playoffs.
+The Sycamore's greatest season was 1983, when coach Dennis Raetz led them to the 2nd round of the 1983 NCAA Division I Football Championship and ended the season with a record of 9–4.
+The Sycamores also appeared in the 1984 and 2014 NCAA Division I Football Championship playoffs.
 The Indiana State Sycamores play their home games at Memorial Stadium, which seats 12,764.